Titch990/sbg-docs-pilot-2/_posts/2016-11-09-test-blog-post.md

     This is the final line in the second level YAML test snippet data for now.
 ```

+TO DO - the above needs to be split into separate lines.

 then reference the second level data in your markdown as `{%raw%}{{ site.data.test.another-test-snippet.second-level-snippet-data }}{% endraw%}` you would get this:

 This is a second level test snippet.